“How do I connect WooCommerce orders to Google Sheets?”

 Why Pay for Automation at All?

 Automations solve huge problems in organizations.
 So, most automation tools are paid products.
 Yes, you can do everything manually for free to save money.
-But in perspective, instead, you might want to spend a little to save time.
+But in perspective, you might want to spend a little to save time.
 The number of hours that you take back to avoid hellish and repetitive work is worth the price.
-You choose.

 I hate a super cluttered desktop.
-Ever experienced a desktop (or Downloads folder) full of spreadsheet files?
+You ever experienced a desktop full of spreadsheet files?
 I hate them.
 It increases stress and productivity comes to an all-time low.
 The amount of time I clicked the Export CSV button is unbearable.
-Automation avoids all this.
+Automation avoids all of this and is useful when you’re tracking marketing campaigns.

 Requirement: WooCommerce API